scnslabutsa/myhthelperEduContent/_episodes/P.md

 **Peripherally Inserted Central Catheter (PICC)**
 A small tube used to deliver medicine to the body through a vein.
 Instead of being reinserted for each use, a PICC is left in place to allow access for a long period of time (weeks to months).

-**Permanent Section**
-A method used in diagnosis.
-Thin slices of tissue are processed and put on a slide so that a pathologist can study them under a microscope.
-These sections are of better quality than frozen sections.

-**Perometer**
-A device that uses infrared light beams to measure limb volume.

 **Personalized Medicine**
 Using information about a person's genes, the tumor’s genes, molecular characteristics of the tumor and the environment to prevent, diagnose and treat disease (such as the use of targeted therapies).This may also be known as precision medicine.